keu/docs/astro/disaster-recovery.md

 - VPC Security Group rules configured by customers via AWS console.
 - DAG history and task logs.
 - XComs.
 - Airflow configurations (Variables, Connections, Pools) configured via the Airflow UI.
-Any configurations set via your deployed Astronomer project image can still be recovered.
+Any configurations set via your deployed Astro project image can still be recovered.

-Organization settings, Workspace settings, and user management configured in Astronomer's Control Plane will be unaffected by a region failure in the Data Plane.
+Organization settings, Workspace settings, and user management configured in Astro's Control Plane will be unaffected by a region failure in the Data Plane.

 Astronomer plans to introduce self-serve and automation enhancements as part of our 2022 roadmap.
 Please submit feedback to [Astronomer Support](https://support.astronomer.io/) if you are interested in joining the conversation.